karanpandyaa/Applied-Machine-Learning/README.md

 -Get experience with training and applying MLPs
 -Gain exposure to using correct methodologies for learning rate selection and testing -Get practice analyzing features and selecting and designing models for open problems

+## 5) Deep Learning and Applications

+In this, I explored application of deep learning models and adaption to custom tasks, including fine-tuning, linear probe, and zero-shot prediction.
+We also introduce two new visual datasets: Oxford 102 Flower and Oxford-IIIT Pet.

+The aims of this were:
+-Learn about an application of AI and reflect on its potential impact, good and bad.
+-Fine-tune a pretrained ImageNet network to perform a custom classification task -Learn how to use the vision-language model CLIP to perform new classification tasks, either zero-shot, linear probe, or nearest neighbor.
+-The stretch goals offer opportunities to experiment with word tokenizers and to design a custom network.